 And you can type it into a browser on your phone or laptop without fumbling through a longer combination of words.”

 At the moment the domain is for private sale, and offers can be made through the dc.com.au contact page.

 When asked what he expected the name was worth, Dean was open in his assessment.

-“Experts have given us a verbal valuation in the mid-five to low-six figure range.
+“Domain experts have given us a realistic verbal valuation in the mid-five to low-six figure range.
 Being such a prime combination of letters means there are a wide range of applications for a new owner.